Lane's End Farm: Former stallions and notable residents

 Stallion City Zip stood at Lane's End for the majority of his stallion career, beginning in 2004 until his passing in 2017.
 A multiple graded stakes winner, City Zip was a half-brother to Hall of Fame champion Ghostzapper and graded stakes winner City Wolf.
 City Zip is most notably the sire of Breeders' Cup winners Work All Week, Dayatthespa, Finest City, and Catch A Glimpse, who was also crowned Canadian Horse of the Year, among other honors.

 War Pass, 2007 American Champion Juvenile Male, stood at Lane's End until his death in 2010.
-Having a short stallion career, his best progeny include Gr.I winner Java's War and Gr.II winner Revolutionary, who are now both stallions.
+Having a short stallion career, his best progeny include: Gr.I winner Java's War and Gr.II winner Revolutionary, who are now both stallions.

 Discreetly Mine, a multiple graded stakes winner, stood as a stallion at Lane's End from 2011 to 2016, but was later sold to stand in Uruguay.

 Lane's End Texas stood top Texas stallions Grasshopper, Too Much Bling, and Congaree until the Texas facility closed in 2016.
 The stallions were moved to stand at Valor Farm, also in Texas.

+2024 Breeders' Cup Mile (G1T) winner More Than Looks will stand as a stallion at Lane's End from 2025 for $15,000 Live Foal Stands and Nurses (LFSN) after a tendon reinjury to his right foreleg.